 Every year, I tape the holiday cards to the front of my refrigerator.
 My first round of IVF failed around November of 2008.
 I got pregnant and miscarried six weeks later.
 So, with that first holiday, taping the cards up on the fridge was a bit painf...Posted on December 12, 2016 at 8:40 AM

 The holidays are upon us, and with the holidays come family gatherings, tidings of good cheer and food—lots and lots of food.
-Everywhere one turns there is cocoa and cookies and fruit cake—oh, my!
+Everywhere one turns there are cocoa and cookies and fruitcake—oh, my!

 For some, this time of year, and the many delicacies that come with it, is welcomed.
 But if you have a child with a food allergy it is a total nightmare.

-Don’t get me wrong, I don’t want others to suffer just because my child can’t eat something,...Posted on December 07, 2016 at 9:48 AM
+Don’t get me wrong, I don’t want others to suffer just because my child can’t eat something, but sometimes I wish we celebrated with mo...Posted on December 07, 2016 at 9:48 AM